LukaszewskiIT/Blue-team-lab-writeups/KC7/Rap_Beef_Investigation/Write-up.md

 ---

 ## Final Thoughts
-**Rap Beef** is a beginner-friendly KC7 scenario that introduces investigation flow in a light and accessible way.
-While it does not feel like a difficult lab, it still provides a decent introduction to phishing analysis and working with structured query-based investigation data.
+Rap Beef was more of a guided introduction than a real challenge, but it was still a fun way to get familiar with how KC7 presents investigations.
+The scenario was simple, a bit unusual, and a decent starting point for practicing basic phishing analysis with KQL.